Savatage: Second reunion and upcoming twelfth studio album (since 2020)

 Savatage played their first show in nearly ten years at the Monsters of Rock festival in São Paulo, Brazil on April 19, 2025, followed four days later by the band's first-ever show in Chile at the Masters of Rock festival.
 Due to his diagnosis with both multiple sclerosis and Ménière's disease, Oliva did not perform at those shows.
 During the spring/summer of 2025, Savatage played their first shows in Europe in more than 20 years, which include headlining shows and appearances at festivals such as Into the Grave in the Netherlands, Graspop Metal Meeting in Belgium, and Rock Fest in Spain.

+The band will tour Europe in June through August of 2026 on what is dubbed the "Prelude to Madness" tour.
+Select dates will feature support from Nevermore, Armored Saint and Vision Divine.
+It will be the band's first time performing in the cities of Istanbul, Bucharest, Este, Warsaw, and Leipzig, and also features a show with orchestra in the Amphiteatre of Pompeii.
+In addition to nine headline dates, the tour will also include several festival appearances, such as the 2026 Wacken Open Air music festival in Germany.
+To coincide with this tour, Savatage released a new live album Madness Reigns from the Gutter (1990), recorded during the Gutter Ballet tour, on June 26, 2026.